How To Overcome Trauma

 Yeah.

-So I think that’s kind of the key is to bring mindfulness to these experiences.
+So, I think that’s the key to bringing mindfulness to these experiences.
 And it can be literally like, just what does it feel like to breathe deeply?
-What does it feel like to breathe?
-And to really extend the exhale?
-In a very slow, you know, way?
-It’s really noticed, like, how does that feel?
-And into it like, that just don’t like to experience it and let your body experience without judgement.
-So mindfulness plus, what your body is going through without judgement, I think is kind of a big part of this.
+What does it feel like to live?
+And to extend the exhale?
+In a very s ow, you know, way?
+It’s noticed, like, how does that feel?
+And into it like, that don’t like to experience it and let your body share without judgment.
+So, being mindful of what your body is going through without judgment is a big part.

 Bill 34:20

-Yeah, and it sounds like without judgement, without putting a meaning to it.
-So if you’re in a safe space, and you’re experiencing, you’ve allowed yourself to experience this trauma, and you becoming aware of how your body’s responding and reacting, but you’re in a safe space, and you can not put a label on it at that moment, then it’ll be really a good place to observe what just happened so that you’re aware of what’s occurring.
-Is that sound right?
+Yeah, and it sounds like without judgment, without putting a meaning to it.
+So if you’re in a safe space, and you’re experiencing, you’ve allowed yourself to share this Trauma and become aware of how your body’s responding and reacting.
+Still, you’re in a safe space and can not put a label on it at that moment.
+Then, it’ll be an excellent place to observe what just happened so that you know what’s occurring.
+Is that you, right?

 I think so.
-The you know, judgments are, are an obstacle to healing.
-It’s a or I don’t like saying healing to becoming unstuck.
-It’s an obstacle to because you’re not broken or not.
+The, you know, judgments are, are an obstacle to healing.
+It’s a, I wouldn’t say, I like saying recovery to becoming unstuck.
+It’s an obs acle to because you’re not broken or not.
 There’s nothing to heal.
 It’s an issue of becoming unstuck.
-So yeah, those judgments, the self blame, and all the shame that these are obstacles to becoming unstuck.
-And I know it’s not as easy as just turning it off.
-Like it’s not a light switch.
-But the more that you can come from a place of genuine curiosity.
-Like, I really want to know how I’m feeling and I really want to experience what’s happening inside of me versus what’s wrong with me.
+So yeah, the judgments, the self-blame, and all the shame are obstacles to becoming unstuck.
+And I know it’s not as easy as just turning it off like it’sn’t a light switch.
+But the most that you can come from a place of genuine Curiosity.
+Like, I want to know how I’m feeling and I really want to experience what’s happening inside of me versus what’s wrong with me.
 And why am I feeling like this?

-Okay, now, now I’ll try meditation, like, Well hold up.
-It’s like, it really has to come from a place of like, genuinely, genuinely being curious.
-Just like a friend was like a really close, trusted friend.
-If they were having some sort of issue they wanted to talk to you.
-You wouldn’t come at that with like, why are you feeling like this?
+Okay, now, I’ll try meditation, like, Well, hold up.
+It’s like, it has to come from a place of like, genuinely, genuinely being curious just like a friend was like a close, trusted friend.
+They wanted to talk to you if they were having some issues.
+You wouldn’t come at that with why you feel like this?
 And what’s wrong with you?
-And why didn’t you react this way you should you should have done this or that you would approach them with, I care about you.
+And why didn’t you react this way?
+Should you have done this, or should you approach them with, I care about you.
 And I’m seriously genuinely concerned about you.
-And I really want to be here for you.
-So it’s the same thing as to bring that level of love and curiosity to yourself and what you’re going through in your bodily experiences and sensations and whatnot.
+And I want to be here for you.
+So it’s the same thing as bringing that level of love and Curiosity to yourself and what you’re going through in your bodily experiences and sensations and whatnot.

 Bill 35:57

 Yeah, I can relate to that.
-I remember, my early 20s, I did a fair amount of therapy with a psychologist and I had some challenges that were just related to things that weren’t so serious, but enough that they were interfering with me being fully active in my lifestyle, you know, in my life.
-It was and the challenges that I experienced were interfering with my work the people around me.
-And I definitely was looking back now in a fight or flight state, but not one that anyone would notice and say, Well, this guy’s been traumatised.
+I remember, in my early 20s, I did a fair amount of therapy with a psychologist, and I had some challenges that were just told to things that weren’t so serious but enough that they were interfering with my being fully active in my lifestyle, you know, in my life.
+It was, and the challenges I experienced interfered with my work and the people around me.
+And I was looking back now in a fight or flight state, but not one that anyone would notice and say, Well, this guy’s been traumatized.

 So I didn’t know what it was.
-And certainly, people around me didn’t know what it was.
+And specific people around me didn’t know what it was.
 They just thought I was an angry kid, you know, an angry guy.
 Yeah.
 And I remember going to therapy and bitching and moaning for the majority of it at the beginning.
-But then later saying, Why does my body feel this way? or Why do I act this way? or Why do I react this way?
-And then, once I understood why I was doing it, I would ask my therapist, why is why would a person say something like that?
-Not that she had the answer.
+But then La er saying, Why does my body feel this way?
+Or Why do I act this way?
+Or Why do I react this way?
+And then, once I understood why I was doing it, I would ask my therapist why a person would say something like that.
+Not that he had the answer.
 But she was able to explain that we’re all different.
-And we all have, we all come from different spaces.
-And she made it so that it wasn’t a personal response to me, she made it, so that person wasn’t actually personally attacking me, they were just expressing something.
+And we all have; we all come from other spaces.
+And she made it so that it wasn’t a personal response to me; she made it so that person wasn’t personally attacking me; they were expressing something.
 And maybe they didn’t have the skills to express it appropriately.
-And I, and I didn’t need to get upset by it.
+And I didn’t need to get upset by it.

 Yeah,